 Understanding why and where demand is headed.
 The launch of MVP will show what exactly the audience wants.
 You can change the product by changing MVP features, or, based on received feedback, even to abandon it or focus on another target audience.

 Optimization of cooperation with expensive/sought after developers.
-Hadn’t you better to outline the minimum volume of tasks to achieve the nearest goal instead of attracting high-paid programmers to get an MVP or setting up the task list for years to come?
+Wouldn't it be better to outline a minimum volume of tasks to achieve the nearest goal, rather than hiring high-paid programmers to get an MVP or making a task list for years to come?

 Build trust with customers.
 Thanks to MVP, there is no need to impose a finished product on users.
 But instead, you can demonstrate you are interested in the users’ reviews.
 Building an MVP you build a product together.
 In this way, trusting relationships can be developed for years to come, turning primary users into brand advocates.

 Users are more gracious to the new to the market, users forgive them mistakes being aware that their participation in product improvement makes sense for newcomers.

 Timely identify significant shortcomings.
 Unexpected malfunctions may occur during the product usage.
 It would be better to detect them earlier before competitors get ahead of you.
 Think about it, when the product is massive and with a high load, it is more difficult to make modifications online.

 Gather a user base in the early development stages.
 As practice shows: